Eleirbag89/ai-multiagents-architectures/README.md

 poetry install
 ```

-### 3. Setup Anthropic key
+### 3. Setup OpenAI key

-Copy the file .env.example as .env and put your key in the ANTHROPIC_API_KEY field
+Copy the file .env.example as .env and put your key in the OPENAI_API_KEY field

 ### 4. Launch the Notebooks
 Use Marimo to edit and run the notebooks: